+c.
 General Code of Conduct

 The student shall strictly follow and adhere to the rules and regulations of TAUCOM.
 These rules and regulations published by TAUCOM shall be updated from time to time.
-Students should refrain from involvement in any activity directly or indirectly tarnishing the image of the institution such as:
+Student should refrain from involvement in any activity directly or indirectly tarnishing the image of the institution such as:

-- Disrespecting TAUCOM faculty, staff, and peer groups in any form. - Disrespecting other countries on religion, ethnicity, or a section of a student's community in any form. - Explicating any unprofessional or harsh attitude with any staff of TAUCOM or other students. - Insult, harass, bully, violent, sexual misconduct, and criticize any student, faculty, or staff. - Involvement in ragging activities or threatening students, faculty, or staff. - Forming or insisting on the formation of any student groups to express any personal views or execute any personal agenda or any form of activity against the students/staff / TAUCOM in any form. - Consumption of alcohol, illicit drugs, and smoking is strictly prohibited on the TAUCOM campus and hostel premises. - Students found to have consumed any form of alcohol & illicit drugs while being on the campus or hostel premises, shall be subjected to disciplinary action. - Usage of University assets and property: Mishandling of college resources, property, or causing any loss shall subject the student to disciplinary action. - Inappropriate disclosure or copying of patient/hospital records. - Weapons, Firearms, or Explosive Devices The unauthorized possession, use or sale of any weapon, firearm, or any incendiary, explosive or destructive device, including fireworks. - Theft The unauthorized taking, misappropriation or possession of any real, personal, or intellectual property owned or maintained by the College or any person on campus.
+- Disrespecting TAUCOM faculty, staff, and peer groups in any form. - Disrespecting other country on religion, ethnicity, or a section of student's community in any form. - Explicating any unprofessional or harsh attitude with any staff of TAUCOM or other students. - Insult, harass, bully, violent, sexual misconduct and criticize any student, faculty, or staff. - Involvement in ragging activities or threatening students, faculty, or staff. - Forming or insisting on the formation of any student groups to express any personal views or execute any personal agenda or any form of activity against the students/ staff/ TAUCOM in any form. - Consumption of alcohol, illicit drugs, and smoking is prohibited on the TAUCOM campus and hostel premises. - Students found to have consumed any form of alcohol & illicit drugs while being on the campus or hostel premises, will face disciplinary action. - Usage of university assets and property: Mishandling of college resources, property or causing any loss shall subject the student to disciplinary action. - Inappropriate disclosure or copying patient/ hospital records. - Weapons, Firearms, or Explosive Devices The unauthorized possession, use or sale of any weapon, firearm, or any incendiary, explosive or destructive device, including fireworks. - Theft The unauthorized taking, misappropriation or possession of any real, personal, or intellectual property owned or maintained by the College or any person on campus.

+d.
 Dress Code

-Students are only allowed to wear blue tops (scrubs) and black slacks or skirts.
-Students are required to be dressed professionally at all times, once on campus or study related activities such as field trips, hospital visits, volunteering, etc.
+Students must wear blue tops (scrubs) and black slacks or skirts.
+Students must dress professionally, once on campus or study related activities such as field trips, hospital visits, volunteering.

-- Uniforms must be worn by all the students which are a dark blue scrubs top with black or dark bottoms or slacks.
-Females may wear black or dark colored skirts. - The uniform to be worn in the hospital is black bottom and white tops. - Only black or dark colored shoes must be worn. - White lab coats must be worn in the lab at all times.
+• Students should wear uniforms which are a dark blue scrubs top with black or dark bottoms or slacks.
+Females may wear black or dark colored skirts.

-- TAU T-shirts may be worn only for extra-curricular activities such as sports, field trips or at any time authorized by TAUCOM's administration. - Students who arrive late for the semester are allowed up to 2 weeks in casual wear. - TAUCOM strictly prohibits on campus the following: jeans, shorts, sandals, flip-flops, sneakers, trainers, sweat-pants, and sweat-shirts, t-shirts without collar, mini-skirts, tank-tops, and strap blouse. - Student ID Cards Must be worn by all students upon entering the University gate.
+- The uniform to be worn in the hospital is black bottom and white tops. - Only black or dark colored shoes must be worn. - White lab coats must be worn in the lab. - TAU T-shirts may be worn only for extra-curricular activities such as sports, field trips or at any time authorized by TAUCOM's administration. - Students who arrive late for the semester are allowed up to 2 weeks to wear casual wear. - TAUCOM prohibits on campus the following: jeans, shorts, sandals, flip-flops, sneakers, trainers, sweat-pants, and sweat-shirts, t-shirts without collar, mini-skirts, tank-tops, and strap blouse. - Student's ID Cards Must be worn by all students upon entering the university gate.
 The ID card has an expiry date and therefore, it is the student's responsibility to ensure that the ID card is current.
-A simple application to the Registrar's office by presenting a passport size photograph to the Documentations Officer and payment of the required fee can be done to renew the expired ID card. - The students have "casual Friday" which means that students can wear clothing of their choice on Fridays as long as it is within professional limits.
+A simple application to the Registrar's office by presenting a passport size photograph to the Documentations Officer and payment of the required fee can be done to re-new the expired ID card. - The students have "Casual Friday" which means that students can wear clothing of their choice on Fridays if it is within professional limits.